vik-s/quartz/content/projects/youtube/Investment misconceptions.md

 > [!note] To get wealthy, it's not always what you make.
 It's what you don't spend.
 Ronald Reed's success was a result of a lifetime of living frugally and being a disciplined investor.
 He held a basket of about 95 well diversified stocks, and held them for several decades.
 But on an even more basic level, what percentage of our income do we save today?
 According to a recent survey, 64% of the US were living paycheck to paycheck, but 48% of them were making over a hundred thousand dollars per year.
 That's 210million americans who have a savings rate of 0% - and seemingly income level doesn't matter.
 No matter how much you make, the first step is to figure out ways to cut spending.

 **Shot**: Film a close up of you writing your expenses on a piece of paper.
 Shot of you making aeropress coffee.
 Shot of you reading a book.
 Use an infographic to show a cartoon person move from the 64% bar graph to the 36% bar graph by just saving a few dollars every month.
 > [!note] Each person's situation is different, so look at your spending closely, and identify at least one or two things you can cut out to start with.
 Use a budgeting software if you have to, or write on a napkin, it doesn't matter.
+Here's a list of things you probably don't need.
+> - A new mobile phone
+> - All those TV subscriptions
+> - Even the latest TV
+> - A fancy car
+> - An expensive vacation
+> - A gym membership you don't use
+> - Expensive clothing
+> - To eat at the latest hipster restaurant near work
-Cut out that morning starbucks if you have to, and make coffee at home.
-Or cancel some recurring TV subscriptions that you don't use as much, there are so many others ways you could be spending your time usefully.
-Even if you manage to save up  $50 per month, you're already part of the 36% *not* living paycheck to paycheck.
-Everyone has to start somewhere.
+> Use these savings to pay off credit card debt first.
+Seriously, do not have credit card debt.
+I'm not kidding.
+After that, even if you manage to save up  $50 per month, you're already part of the 36% *not* living paycheck to paycheck.
+Everyone has to start somewhere, which takes us to...

-*Put in more ideas of ways to cut spending*

 ---
-### Misconception #2: I'm too young to save for retirement
+### Misconception #2: I'm too young to start retirement savings

 **SHOT**: Talking head
 > [!note] Let's talk about another 92 year old, and he has not amassed $8 million, or $80 million.
 His net worth as it stands today is over $80 Billion, yes with a B.